msudol/filtr/docs/README.md

 # QFiltr

-QFilter is a powerful but simple filter, limiter & queueing system that can be used to moderate or maintain a data stream.
+QFiltr is a powerful but simple filter, limiter & queueing system that can be used to moderate or maintain a data stream.

 Some use cases:
 - Use within an API in order to rate limit incoming requests.